Are Bible verses about ‘God is in control’ still true in spite of our current troubling times?

 What does the “God is in Control” verse symbolize?
 Does it mean that God is in absolute authority?
 Or does it mean He wants to control us?
 If God has the authority and power, why are there still so many injustices around us?
 Why won’t He make the sicknesses and infirmities disappear and put an immediate end to the pandemic?
 Why won’t God prevent catastrophes from occurring?

-There are too many injustices and misfortunes happening around.
+There are too many injustices and misfortunes happening around us.
 It is why we sometimes find it hard to believe that a good and powerful God is still in control.
 But if we know God and His character, we would know this is not true.
-And for us to know Him, we need to immerse ourselves in His Word and to pray.
+And for us to know Him, we need to immerse ourselves in His Word and pray.
 In Isaiah 14:24, the Lord declares that whatever He has planned will come to pass.
 He also says whatever He has willed will happen.

 How Consequential is the “God is in Control” Verse in the Bible?

 The scriptures don’t present an exact “God is in control” verse.
-However, some various instances and events depict the authority and control of the Lord.
+However, various instances and events depict the authority and control of the Lord.
 It holds much weight because the Bible is the Word of God.
 2 Timothy 3:16 tells us that God has breathed everything in the scripture.
 We can trust what the scripture says because it is from God.
 Isaiah 40:8 tells us that flowers will fall and the grass will wither, but God’s Word will remain forever.

 Where Can You Find the God is in Control Verse in the Bible